-FY 2024 Activities: HAMPO staff will work with GDOT and other agencies and jurisdictions to provide and maintain a coordinated, comprehensive, and continuous multimodal planning process.
+FY 2025 Activities: HAMPO staff will work with GDOT and other agencies and jurisdictions to provide and maintain a coordinated, comprehensive, and continuous multimodal planning process.
 Staff will perform the following actions:

-- Participate with GAMPO, CRC, CORE MPO and other state and national organizations on the role of MPOs in statewide and metropolitan transportation planning, legislative actions impacting transportation planning, and funding. - Function as the local expert in transportation, assisting planning partners in transportation project development, sharing planning products, and providing a forum for regional decision making. - Host HAMPO policy, technical, and citizens committee meetings and HAMPO subcommittee meetings. - Facilitate and document coordination of study activities and requests for information. - Provide the necessary consultation, analysis, and staff support to conduct the federally mandated metropolitan transportation planning process. - Coordinate the transportation planning process with other MPOs, Georgia Department of Transportation, Georgia Ports Authority, Coastal Regional Commission, and other stakeholders.
+- Participate with GAMPO, CRC, CORE MPO and other state and national organizations on the role of MPOs in statewide and metropolitan transportation planning, legislative actions impacting transportation planning, and funding. - Function as the local expert in transportation, assisting planning partners in transportation project development, sharing planning products, and providing a forum for regional decision making. - Host HAMPO policy, technical, and citizens committee meetings and HAMPO subcommittee meetings. - Facilitate and document coordination of study activities and requests for information. - Coordinate the transportation planning process with other MPOs, Georgia Department of Transportation, Georgia Ports Authority, Coastal Regional Commission, and other stakeholders.
 This coordination may occur via telephone, electronic mail, and/or in-person meetings. - Coordinate with peer MPOs within the Coastal Region on planning activities in the HAMPO area.
-Peer MPOs include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO. - Participate in Georgia Association of Metropolitan Planning Organization meetings and PL Funds Review Committee meetings typically scheduled in March and September at the GDOT Headquarters in Atlanta, GA or via teleconference. - Facilitate and make available annual update of System Performance Report. - Attendance at workshops and conferences pertinent to the MPO, including but not limited to GPA, GTA, AMPO, GAMPO, and APA. - Continue to coordinate with FHWA, FTA, GDOT as well as regional and local planning partners to implement Performance Based Planning and Programming according to the Infrastructure Invesement and Jobs Act (IIJA), published final rules, and to consult with other planning officials responsible for other types of planning activities. - Participation in FHWA Georgia Freight Partnership meeting(s). - Participation in CORE MPO Regional Freight Plan meetings. - Participation in GDOT Freight Plan Update process.
+Peer MPOs include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO. - Participate in Georgia Association of Metropolitan Planning Organization meetings and PL Funds Review Committee meetings typically scheduled in March and September at the GDOT Headquarters in Atlanta, GA or via teleconference. - Facilitate and make available annual update of System Performance Report. - Continue to coordinate with FHWA, FTA, GDOT as well as regional and local planning partners to implement Performance Based Planning and Programming according to the Infrastructure Investment and Jobs Act (IIJA), published final rules, and to consult with other planning officials responsible for other types of planning activities.